 All undergraduate applications are handled by the centralised UCAS system.

 If you are applying for a course, or a job in the UK and have qualifications from another country, find information and guidance on how to satisfy the necessary requirements, at UK NARIC (National Recognition Information Centre for the United Kingdom) .

 All courses in the UK are taught in English so students must be able to interact fluently and effectively.
 The most commonly accepted proficiency test in the UK is the IELTS (International English Language Testing System) .
 International postgraduates take the academic test, which is made up of four sections:

 Results are graded on a nine-band scale, with a minimum score of six or seven usually required by universities.
 Find a test centre near you at IELTS Worldwide Search .

 As an EU citizen, you are permitted to live in any EU country while studying as long as you:

-For a list of institutions that sponsor migrants under tier 4 of the visa category, go to UK Border Agency - Register of Sponsors (Tier 4) .
+For a list of institutions that sponsor migrants under tier 4 of the visa category, go to GOV.UK - Register of Sponsors (Tier 4) .

 As an international student coming to the UK, the Home Office also advises you to:

-Find out more at UK Border Agency - Studying in the UK .
+Find out more at GOV.UK - Student visas .

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.